mne-tools/mne-cpp/doc/gh-pages/pages/started/started.md

 ---

-If you'd like to develop with and contribute to MNE-CPP you should [click here](../setup/buildguide.md) for our guide on how to do build from source.
+If you'd like to develop with and contribute to MNE-CPP you can check out our guide on how to [build from source](../install/buildguide.md).